Deokjae-Choi/deokjae/_pages/cv.md

 Education
 ======
-* M.S - Ph.D in Energy and Chemical Engineering
-        Ulsan National Institute of Science and Technology (UNIST), 2022.02
+* Ph.D in Energy and Chemical Engineering, Ulsan National Institute of Science and Technology (UNIST), 2022.02
 * B.S.
 Energy and Chemical Engineering, Ulsan National Institute of Science and Technology (UNIST), 2015.08

 Research experience